MONTH BY MONTH

 JANUARY

-Liuwa Plain Camps are closed from mid January to end of March depending on flooding.
+Liuwa Plain Camp closes from mid January to end of March depending on flooding.
 Herds of thousands of wildebeest and their calves are found.

 The central wildlife viewing areas of both the South Luangwa and the Kafue National Park are open, as are a couple of the Lower Zambezi options.
 The rains have cleared the dust from the dry season making the air very clear and perfect for photography.
 Birding in January is excellent as many of the migrants have arrived and are in breeding plumage and song.